Alternative Herniated Disc Treatments In Idaho Falls, ID

 Doctors

 As a physician, Dr. Cooper’s mission is to assist in the improvement of function to anyone that feels physical limitations and allow them to enjoy their life to the fullest capacity.
-Though he began his college education in business administration, during his senior year of college, he discovered that the reward of assisting others with…view full profile
+Though he began his college education in business administration, during his senior year of college, he discovered that the reward of assisting others with their ailments was his real passion.

 I became a doctor because of my desire to serve and help those in need.
 I wanted a career that allowed me to help those within my community and establish personal connections with people.
-My mission is to assist in the restoration of function of those who have limitations to allow them to enjoy life…view full profile
+My mission is to assist in the restoration of function of those who have limitations to allow them to enjoy life to their fullest capacity.
+I believe the best way to care for my patients is to have them fully involved in their care and to have a shared decision making in their treatment plan and to address all concerns or questions to empower my patients to take charge of their own health and journey to a better life.

 Areas Treated